Mosasaurus: Phylogeny and evolution of the genus

 Bell's study served as a precedent for later studies that mostly left the systematics of Mosasaurus unchanged, although some later studies have recovered the sister group to Mosasaurus and Plotosaurus to instead be Eremiasaurus or Plesiotylosaurus depending on the method of data interpretation used, with at least one study also recovering M. missouriensis to be the most basal species of the genus instead of M. conodon.
 In 2014, Konishi and colleagues expressed a number of concerns with the reliance on Bell's study.
-First, the genus was severely underrepresented by incorporating only the three North American species M. hoffmannii/M. maximus, M. missouriensis, and M. conodon; by doing so, others like M. lemonnieri, which is one of the most completely known species in the genus, were neglected, which affected phylogenetic results.
+First, the genus was severely underrepresented by incorporating only the three North American species M. hoffmanni/M. maximus, M. missouriensis, and M. conodon; by doing so, others like M. lemonnieri, which is one of the most completely known species in the genus, were neglected, which affected phylogenetic results.
 Second, the studies relied on an unclean and shaky taxonomy of the Mosasaurus genus due to the lack of a clear holotype diagnosis, which may have been behind the genus's paraphyletic status.
 Third, there was still a lack of comparative studies of the skeletal anatomy of large mosasaurines at the time.
 These problems were addressed in Street's 2016 thesis in an updated phylogenetic analysis.

-Conrad uniquely used only M. hoffmannii and M. lemonnieri in his 2008 phylogenetic analysis, which recovered M. hoffmannii as basal to a multitude of descendant clades containing (in order of most to least basal) Globidens, M. lemonnieri, Goronyosaurus, and Plotosaurus.
-This result indicated that M. hoffmannii and M. lemonnieri are not in the same genus.
+Conrad uniquely used only M. hoffmanni and M. lemonnieri in his 2008 phylogenetic analysis, which recovered M. hoffmanni as basal to a multitude of descendant clades containing (in order of most to least basal) Globidens, M. lemonnieri, Goronyosaurus, and Plotosaurus.
+This result indicated that M. hoffmanni and M. lemonnieri are not in the same genus.
 However, the study used a method unorthodox to traditional phylogenetic studies on mosasaur species because its focus was on the relationships of entire squamate groups rather than mosasaur classification.
 As a result, some paleontologists caution that lower-order classification results from Conrad's 2008 study such as the specific placement of Mosasaurus may contain technical problems, making them inaccurate.